-7.1 Students are not always invited to attend meetings with Investigating Officers or the Appeals Panel.
+Students are not usually invited to attend meetings with Review Officers or Appeals Panels.
 However, when they are invited to do so, they may wish to bring a friend.
 The friend may be a fellow student or a member of staff from the Students' Union, or, if the student has a disability, a support worker, but may not otherwise be external to the University.
 It should be noted that the friend is there to support the student, not to answer questions or put forward a case in their stead.

-8. Adjustments to a student profile following a successful or partially upheld appeal

-- 8.1 Successful appeals will not normally result in the award of additional marks for an assessment unless the Appeals Panel determines that the work submitted should be re-marked, in which case the mark may go up or down, depending upon the academic judgement of the assessors.
-Re-marking will follow standard University procedures and regulations. - 8.2 In rare cases where a student has successfully appealed an assessment that they passed, the student will normally be given the choice to retain their original mark or undertake re-assessment.
+- 9 Adjustments to a student profile following a successful or partially upheld appeal - 9.1 Successful appeals will not normally result in the award of additional marks for an assessment unless the Appeals Panel determines that the work submitted should be re-marked, in which case the mark may go up or down, depending upon the academic judgement of the assessors.
+Re-marking will follow standard University procedures and regulations. - 9.2 In rare cases where a student has successfully appealed an assessment that they passed, the student will normally be given the choice to retain their original mark or undertake re-assessment.
 If re-assessment is undertaken, the mark for the re-assessed work shall stand, even if it is worse than the mark originally achieved.

-APPEALS REGULATIONS AND PROCEDURES

-Policy ref: SEO/App1

-Version number 3.1

-Version date 6 th February 2018

-Name of Developer/Reviewer Andrew T Graham, Richard Gill, Lisa Cove-Burrell
+5.0

+ersion date 16 May 2023

+Dr Lisa Cove, Hilary Birtwistle, Angela Hale

-Policy Owner (Group/Centre/Unit) SEO
+olicy Owner (Group/Centre/Unit) SEO

-Person responsible for implementation (postholder) Investigating Officers, Head of Standards and Enhancement: Taught Provision
+erson responsible for implementation Head of Academic Standards and

+oostholder) Enhancement (Taught Provision),

+Investigating Officers, Secretary to Senate

-Approving committee/board Senate
+pproving committee/board Senate

-Date approved 20 February 2017
+ate approved TBA

-Effective from September 2017
+ffective from September 2023

-Dissemination method e.g. website Website
+issemination method e.g. website Website

-Review frequency Annually
+eview frequency Annually

-Reviewing committee Senate
+eviewing committee Senate

-Consultation history (individuals/group consulted and dates) Drafts of the regulation have been considered by: Education Committee Senate Heads of School Academic Group Co-ordinators Standards and Enhancement Officers
+onsultation history (individuals/group V4 Drafts of the regulation have been

-Document history (e.g. rationale for and dates of previous amendments) This was major re-write of the old appeals regulations, partly in response to an OIA consultation document.
-Feb 2017 - incorporated research degrees and the outcome of a pilot for an enhanced sift that had been run in the 2015-16 and 2016-17 academic years.
-Feb 2018 - revised document to make reference to the Head of Standards and Enhancement rather than the Secretary to Senate.
+onsulted and dates) considered by:

+Education Committee

+Senate

+1 Heads of School

+, Academic Group Co-ordinators

+Standards and Enhancement Officers

+' V5 update to procedure considered by:

+Standards and Enhancement Officers

+Students' Union

+1 Education Committee

+Senate

+ocument history (e.g. rationale for and This was major re-write of the old appeals

+ates of previous amendments) regulations, partly in response to an OIA

+consultation document.

+Feb 2017 - incorporated research degrees

+and the outcome of a pilot for an enhanced

+sift that had been run in the 2015-16 and

+2016-17 academic years.

+July 2020 - technical updates incorporated

+May 2023 - in order to expedite decisions in

+the best interests of students, the procedure

+has been updated to incorporate speedier decision making whilst retaining a robust and

+proportionate process.
+This change has

+Table constituted a revision of the version to V5